Rules and Practice Guidance

 Aboriginal Case Planning – Safety, Stability and Cultural Continuity

 Aboriginal Case Planning is the case management practice of meeting an Aboriginal child’s need for safety, stability and cultural continuity with a focus on permanency – ensuring that proactive efforts have been made to achieve restoration or reunification prior to taking any other action.
-Case plans are completed within 30 days of entering care of the Secretary of FACS or statutory OOHC.
+Case plans are completed within 30 days of entering care of the Secretary of DCJ or statutory OOHC.